 How are we helping?

-Following the violent eruption of an underwater volcano near the Kingdom of Tonga in the South Pacific in January 2022, the EU provided €200,000 in humanitarian funding.
+When an underwater volcano violently erupted near the Kingdom of Tonga in the South Pacific in January 2022, the EU provided €200,000 in humanitarian funding.
 This supported over 7,500 people in some of the hardest hit areas.

-Last updated: 22/02/2022
+Last updated: 25/04/2023

 Facts & figures